-After seven months of procedural struggles, Bartosz G., a 17-year-old suspect in the brutal assassination of Mai Kowalski from Mława, was finally brought to Poland.
-Extradition from Greece was a success for Polish law enforcement authorities, and a young man went straight to jail, where he will spend Christmas under close observation.
-This is a breakthrough in a noisy case that has shaken public opinion across the country.
+After seven months of procedural struggle, Bartosz G., 17-year-old violent suspect Murder Mai Kowalski from Mława, was finally brought to Poland.
+Extradition from Greece was successful for Polish law enforcement authorities, and a young man went straight to jail, where he would spend Christmas under close observation.
+It's a breakthrough in a loud case that has shaken public opinion all over the country.

 Tragic Events in Mława